OSMLatam/OSM-Notes-Ingestion/README.md

 # tl;dr - 5 minutes configuration

-You just need to download or clone this project in a Linux server, and configure the crontab to invoke the notes pulling.
-This example is for 15 minutes polling:
+You just need to download or clone this project in a Linux server and configure the crontab to invoke the notes pulling.
+This example is for polling every 15 minutes:

 ```
-*/15 * * * * export SAXON_CLASSPATH=~/saxon/ ; ~/OSM-Notes-profile/bin/process/processAPINotes.sh && ~/OSM-Notes-profile/bin/dwh/ETL.sh
+*/15 * * * * ~/OSM-Notes-profile/bin/process/processAPINotes.sh && ~/OSM-Notes-profile/bin/dwh/ETL.sh
 ```

 The configuration file contains the properties needed to configure this tool,